Signum Documentation

 Metadata

-• Implementations to allow smarter filters.
+• Implementations for smarter filters

-• Unit and Format to show the results properly.
+• Unit and Format for proper display

 public void RegisterQuery<T>(object queryName, Func<DynamicQueryCore<T>> lazyQueryCore, Implementations? entityImplementations = null)

-QueryLogic.Queries.Register(typeof(OrderEntity), () =>DynamicQueryCore.Auto(
+QueryLogic.Queries.Register(typeof(OrderEntity), () => DynamicQueryCore.Auto(

 from o in Database.Query<OrderEntity>()